Julie-Steele/Julie-Steele.github.io/goals-and-challenges.md

 ---
 # Goals & Challenges

+*"You miss 100% of the shots you take"*

 ## Current Short Term

-- 2 hours of research/day for 1 week (11/19)
-- Run every other day for 2 weeks (11/18)
+- Run Tue, Thu, Sat for the rest of the semester(11/18)
   - Running at the front of a group is mentally SO much better than me for some reason than the back.
-I'm interested in conquering the running mental game.
-I am failing now, still find running really hard.
+I was failing the mental game (found it really hard and awful), and now I'm just starting to have happy associations with running.
+- 6 hours of focused work/day before I can sleep challenged by Eric (11/28)
+- Less than 2.5 hours of phone screen time per day (11/28)
-- Must touch phone for 5 Mississippi before clicking on for 1 week (11/26)
+- Must touch phone for 5 Mississippi before clicking
-  - arghhh the dopamine
+  - arghhh the dopamine, also super hard to remember

 ## Current Ongoing